 Your 3rd and final semester is devoted to your major project.
 That’s where you investigate an actual energy issue.
 Where?
 At a company or research institute.

 The major project is a final test of your ability to manage a project.
 And where you demonstrate your skills in communicating, reporting and presenting.
 You get the support of a HAN staff member and a supervisor from the company or institute.

 Master of Science

 After 1.5 years of hard work, you’ve earned your Master of Science in Engineering Systems.
 Congratulations!
+The program you've completed is accredited by the Accreditation Organization of the Netherlands and Flanders (NVAO).
+That means you now have an internationally recognized degree.
 Ready to get your career moving in the energy sector?

 Master of Science

 Find out about job opportunities for graduates in Sustainable Energy.